projg2/python-guide/interpreter.rst

 8. The compatibility declarations are cleaned up from ``PYTHON_COMPAT`` and obsolete ebuild and eclass code is cleaned up.

-9. Finally, the interpreter is moved to `python repository`_ where it lives for as long as it builds.
+9. Finally, the interpreter is removed when it becomes no longer feasible to maintain it (usually because of the cost of fixing vulnerabilities or build failures).

 For example, Python 3.9 is at stage 1 at the time of writing.
 It is still in alpha stage, and upstream has not finalized its feature set,